Nighttime Monitoring for Epilepsy Families — Beyond the Camera

 Cameras require light (or infrared).
 They can't see through blankets.
 They produce endless footage that someone has to review.
 They fail when a child covers the lens — accidentally or on purpose.
 And for older children and adults, they feel deeply invasive.

 Talk to epilepsy families and they'll tell you what they need isn't video.
-It's alerts.
-They need to know when something abnormal is happening — unusual movement patterns, a prolonged period of stillness after movement, an unexpected bed exit.
+It's awareness.
+Families describe wanting awareness of unusual nighttime activity — shifts in movement patterns, longer stretches of stillness, an unexpected bed exit.

 Want updates on Komori?